 What are your priorities?

-When dealing with the media, it's important to remember that your priority is to your patients and your profession.
+When dealing with the media, it's important to remember your priority is to your patients and your profession.

 The GMC advises in Confidentiality: responding to criticism in the media that your response to the media should usually be limited to explaining your duty of confidentiality.
 You are legally and ethically bound to respect a patient's confidentiality at all times.